Healthcare Savings Account – HSA- HDHP through Employee Benefits Corporation (EBC).

 • Have a positive general purpose FSA grace period balance.

-NOTE: you must be enrolled in an HDHP to continue to contribute to your HSA.
+NOTE: You must be enrolled in an HDHP to continue to contribute to your HSA-Employee Benefits Corporation (EBC).
 Please consult your tax professional for any personal tax advice.

 2026 New Limits: